HL7/carin-rtpbc/source/pages/_includes/rtpbc-claim-03-intro.md

 ### Example RTPBC Claim resource (the "RTPBC request")
 In this example:
-* the patient infomration is referenced to a Patient resource
+* the patient information is referenced to a Patient resource
 * the requested medication is Prozac 10mg capsule, 60 capsules (included in the Claim.item composite and referenced to a MedicationRequest resource)
 * the prescriber's identifying information is referenced to a Practitioner resource
 * the requested pharmacy referenced to an Organization resource